As Jesus Christ came preaching the gospel of the Kingdom of God, He said that this Kingdom is “at hand” (Mark 1:15). What did He mean by this?

 In Philippians 3:20, Paul said that “our citizenship is in heaven.”
 Based on this passage, some have mistakenly assumed that this means Christians will go to heaven in order to become part of God’s Kingdom.
 As we have already seen, Jesus Christ will return to earth and establish the Kingdom of God here on earth.

-While the Kingdom of God currently exists in heaven, it is destined to also encompass all peoples and nations here on earth.
 As John saw in vision: “Then the seventh angel sounded: And there were loud voices in heaven, saying, ‘The kingdoms of this world have become the kingdoms of our Lord and of His Christ, and He shall reign forever and ever!’”
 (Revelation 11:15).
 Christ will bring the “times of restoration of all things” to the earth (Acts 3:21).

 Learn more about the good news of the Kingdom of God Jesus preached (Mark 1:15) in our related articles:

 - “Messiah’s Message: Gospel of the Kingdom.”

 - “The Time Is Fulfilled: 4 Proofs Jesus Was Messiah.”

 - “Messiah’s Message: Believe in the Gospel.”

 The Four Elements of a Kingdom